chaiguolong/.vim/bundle/YouCompleteMe/README.md

 `CTRL-O` to jump back to where you were before invoking the command (and `CTRL-I` to jump forward; see `:h jumplist` for details).
-If there is more than one destination, the quickfix list (see `:h quickfix`) is populated with the available locations and opened to full width at the bottom of the screen.
+If there is more than one destination, the quickfix list (see `:h quickfix`) is populated with the available locations and opened to the full width at the bottom of the screen.
 You can change this behavior by using [the `YcmQuickFixOpened` autocommand](#the-ycmquickfixopened-autocommand).